nameko/nameko/docs/installation.rst

 RabbitMQ
 --------

-Several of nameko's built-in features rely on RabbitMQ.
+Several of Nameko's built-in features rely on RabbitMQ.
 Installing RabbitMQ is straightforward on most platforms and they have `excellent documentation <https://www.rabbitmq.com/download.html>`_.

 With homebrew on a mac you can install with::